FadriPestalozzi/nestergy/README.md

 - solar radiation (W/m²)
 - sunshine (h/d)

+# TODO

+user story

+- I want to supply this location for x people in timeframe starting in y years until z years lifetime

+model idea

+- what is best design of house to give me
+- large area to produce
+- energy efficiency, passive heating and cooling
+- most profit to sell electricity to grid
+- architecture using ML --> real contribution, create design . least consumption and max production
+- diffusion model to create images

+automation

+an agent asking user in chat

+LLM model searching DB

+updating DB

+agent on steroids

+- optimized and fine-tuned by a scientist (myself)

+- use mcp server to search the web (simple, no model coding)
+  - don't need processing power
+  - create own agent using own time series
+  - use case: time series forecast of non-deterministic input
+    - scenarios for money, foreign exchange rates, inflation
+- RAGs (medium effort, =coding part)
+  - keep updating db
+  - store in mongo db, vector db, embed new papers / commercial available
+  - place most cost-efficient solution for each energy source into db
+  - get closest vectors from database (dot-product)
+  - give most similar vectors to LLM
+  - LLM mixing to create human-readable output
+    - manual implementation of search-the-web
+- fine-tune model (expensive and complex, retraining every month cost effective)
+  - need virtual machines
+    - need vertex AI
+    - compute engine

+## property data

+- Roof Angle (in degrees) as a user input allows Nestergy to account for the tilt of the roof, which affects solar panel efficiency.
+The angle influences how directly sunlight hits the panels, impacting energy yield (e.g., optimal angles vary by latitude for maximum solar exposure).
+Roof Area: Including roof area (in square meters or square feet) enables the platform to estimate the maximum number of solar panels that can be installed, which is critical for calculating potential energy generation and system costs.

 ## Solar Recommendations:

 Suggests solar panel solutions based on climate data and user preferences.